observablehq/codemirror-testing/README.md

 You can also run `npm run watch` to have Webpack watch for changes.
 Note: this command does _not_ include hot reloading in the browser, so don't forget to manually reload after compilation finishes!

+## Creating a reproducible case

+You can either create a branch, or commit directly to main and tag the committed version you want to share (as I did with scrollPosIntoView).
+Since this is more or less a scratchpad, we don't need to worry about keeping this orderly.